 By the end of this year, a Native American tribe based in Michigan likely will accept the first mobile sports wager ever taken by a tribal government.

-Bryan Newland, tribal chief of Bay Mills, discussed how Michigan tribes came to embrace taking gambling online in a July 29 webinar hosted by Victor Rocha of Pechanga.net and presented by the National Indian Gaming Association.
+Bryan Newland, president of Bay Mills, discussed how Michigan tribes came to embrace taking gambling online in a July 29 webinar hosted by Victor Rocha of Pechanga.net and presented by the National Indian Gaming Association.

 Why Michigan tribes saw value in online wagering